Registering runners

 Register with a runner registration token (deprecated)

-The ability to pass a runner registration token, and support for certain configuration arguments was deprecated in GitLab 15.6 and will be removed in GitLab 18.0.
-Runner authentication tokens should be used instead.
+The ability to pass a runner registration token and support for certain configuration arguments was deprecated in GitLab 15.6.
+They are scheduled for removal in GitLab 18.0.
+Use runner authentication tokens instead.
 For more information, see Migrating to the new runner registration workflow.

 Prerequisites: